Let’s start at the start!

 Concrete Heals Naturally

-Through a slow and unguaranteed process, most concrete can heal itself ‘naturally’, due to ongoing hydration of clinker minerals such as free lime, or carbonation of calcium hydroxide (Ca(OH)2).1
+Through a slow and unguaranteed process, most concrete can heal itself ‘naturally’, due to ongoing hydration of clinker minerals such as free lime, or carbonation of calcium hydroxide (Ca(OH)2).

 Atmospheric water and carbon dioxide enter and react with available cement particles that haven’t been used in curing.
-The reaction creates more C-S-H bond strands in a similar manner to the initial curing of the concrete.
-This process is limited, extremely slow, and cannot be controlled.
+The reaction forms additional C-S-H bond strands, similar to the initial curing of concrete.
+This process is limited, extremely slow, and uncontrollable.

 Boosting this process

-Applying nanoparticle silica with a suitable catalyst to the concrete results in a reaction with the moisture and the natural alkalinity of the concrete, and creating C-S-H in a hydrogel form.
+Applying nanoparticle silica with a suitable catalyst to concrete results in a reaction with the concrete’s moisture and natural alkalinity, creating C-S-H in a hydrogel form.

 A catalyst in the treatment reacts with the opposite polarity of concrete, so it is drawn into the concrete very effectively in any direction, not by gravitational means.
 More about that in this article.

-This Hydrogel eventually becomes part of the concrete, but denser than the original concrete itself.
-Like the process of the concrete healing itself without external treatment, applying AQURON colloidal silica also uses available resources within the concrete, but AQURON treatments work much faster than ‘natural’ healing.
-The colloidal silica which immobilizes the moisture into a gel prevents water movement in structures, even before the C-S-H strands have been duplicated.
+This hydrogel eventually becomes part of the concrete, but it is denser than the original concrete.
+Like the process of concrete healing itself without external treatment, applying AQURON colloidal silica uses the concrete’s available resources, but AQURON treatments work much faster than ‘natural’ healing.
+The colloidal silica, which immobilises the moisture into a gel, prevents water movement in structures, even before the C-S-H strands have been duplicated.

-This is why hydrogel treatments are utilised for concrete remediation because it is proven that using AQURON is much quicker and more assured than waiting for concrete to heal itself.
+This is why hydrogel treatments are utilised for concrete remediation: it has been proven that using AQURON is much quicker and more reliable than waiting for the concrete to heal itself.

-A notable example of this principle in practical action was a basement at Canterbury University, Christchurch.
-Unexpected failure of the existing waterproofing system caused the basement to leak, seeping water through micro-cracks.
+A notable example of this principle in practical action was a basement at Canterbury University, Christchurch, NZ.
+An unexpected failure of the existing waterproofing system caused the basement to leak, with water seeping through microcracks.
 AQURON treatments were applied to seal and heal these cracks, thereby waterproofing the concrete.
 The basement is in active use 20 years later.

 Crack size